typescript-eslint

 );

-This config file exports a flat config that enables both the core eslint recommended config and our recommended config.
+This config file exports a flat config that enables both the core ESLint recommended config and our recommended config.

-Advanced usage
+Manual usage

 Manually configuring our plugin and parser